revs-stanford/landing-page/source/landing/_description.md

+On February 13, 2015, Stanford University will host _Data Driven: Coding and Writing Transportation’s Future_.
 The conference will focus on the changing landscape of vehicle and transportation related data, and the opportunities arising from it.

-Hosted by the Stanford Journalism Program, the REVS Program at Stanford and the Center for Automotive Research at Stanford, the conference brings together professionals from a range of sectors who are working at the frontier of liberating and utilizing vehicular data
+Hosted by the [Stanford Journalism Program](http://journalism.stanford.edu), the [REVS Program at Stanford](http://revs.stanford.edu/) and the [Center for Automotive Research at Stanford](http://automotive.stanford.edu/),  the conference brings together professionals from a range of sectors who are working at the frontier of liberating and utilizing vehicular data.

+Car manufacturers, tech companies, city government officials, academics, and journalists will all contribute to discussions about data and the evolution of automobility.
+The conference will feature three panels: data in the car, communication from or about the car, and car data as sensors of institutions.
+Invited panelists will share their experiences with data and cars, followed by moderated discussions involving the audience.
+The day concludes with a reception at [Stanford’s Arrillaga Alumni Center](https://alumni.stanford.edu/get/page/resources/alumnicenter/).